-First, it’s important to have an anti-retaliation policy and a doumented process for employees to voice a complaint.
-Make the policy express, post it, put it in your handbook, “This company does not retaliation when employees engage in protected activity such as complaining.”
+First, it’s important to have an anti-retaliation policy and a documented process for employees to voice a complaint.
+Make the policy express, post it, put it in your handbook, “This company does not retaliate when employees engage in protected activity such as complaining.”

 Make sure that you actually have a complaint mechanism such as a hotline or an open-door policy.
 You will be able to point to the fact that your company respects an employee’s right to complain and will process the complaint accordingly.